natir/iitiiri/paper/paper.md

 Bedtk method are based on binary search tree (BST), a BST can be construct by sort array of interval, each node of tree is an element on array and index of element in array can use to infere tree topology.

 # Result

+To evaluate performance of our implementation I use variant produce by [@hg00_variant], 30/07/2024 clinvar[@clinvar] release and variant of chromosome 2 in gnomad exon version 2.1.1 [@gnomad].

+We compare our implementation to bedtk tree struct (cgranges), iitii and rust_bio cgranges reimplementation.

 ## Run time and memory usage to build tree